 - Google Shopping

 - What is your typical media budget, if any, for paid advertising/search?

 - In particular how have these channels performed in the last 12 months?

 - Which metrics do you measure?

 - What are the most important ‘conversion points’ on your website?
 (If several, list them in importance)

 - Do you measure your conversion rate?

-- Do you place a nominal value on each conversion? (eg a lead is worth £50, or £500)
+- Do you place a nominal value on each conversion that isn’t an actual “sale”?

 - How important to you is increasing your website conversion rate?

 - Have you conducted significant user experience improvements, over the last 2 years, to improve conversion rate?